noushskadoush/adatched_data_story/index.md

 <img src="depression model.png" width="80%" style="display: block; margin: auto;">
 <br>

-Notably, the lasting rise in musicals post-Depression could also be alined with the advent of synchronized sound which revolutionized the industry (_The Jazz Singer (1927)_), before wich the music of films came from the orchestra.
+Notably, the lasting rise in musicals post-Depression could also be aligned with the advent of synchronized sound which revolutionized the industry (_The Jazz Singer (1927)_), before which the music of films came from the orchestra.
 Indeed, people needed music at that time and perhaps the Depression motivated this technical advancement even more.

 In any case it is clear that historical technical developments in the industry had an impact on preferences and genres.